aabbtree77/aabbtree77-projects/README.md

 Vilnius, 2020 - 2024.

 A joint work with Saulius Rakauskas (Infovega).
-We have been maintaining a real factory machine since February 2020 (last update: February 2024).
+We have been maintaining a **real** factory machine since February 2020 (last update: February 2024).
 I wrote microcontroller code in C (avr-gcc).
-The only really useful code that I wrote in my entire career so far.
-Zero stars, downloads, citations, and yet it improves the daily lives of factory workers.
+Zero stars, downloads, citations, but the code is as real as it gets.

 ## [P2P Connectivity](https://github.com/aabbtree77/esp32-vpn)